chetnashah/algonotes/Sorting/MergeSort.md

 ### In MergeSort function, create two new subarrays and pass them to merge fn

 Basecase sits here in mergeSort function.
+This can be also done in a different way, pass lo/hi bounds in the signature.

 ```java
 	private int[] mergeSort(int[] input){